Surgery is not often needed to treat anal cancer. This is because chemoradiation is often the only treatment needed.

 - have swelling and redness in a limb.

 Most people who have surgery go home without complications.
-But if you do have any problems when you get home, let a doctor know straight away.
+But if you do have any problems when you get home, tell your doctor straight away.